 Believe it or not, hosting your own jam is anything but easy as there are a ton of variables to deal with: designing the website/page, vote counting, social media integration and so on.
-Well, far as I can tell, this up-and-coming jam hosting platform makes that stuff much less overwhelming, which – no matter how you look at it – is definitely a positive.
+Well, as far as I can tell, this up-and-coming jam-hosting platform makes that stuff much less overwhelming, which – no matter how you look at it – is definitely a positive.
 Oh, and it’s completely free to use, requiring only a Game Jolt account (which, incidentally, is also free).

 All you need to get started is a Game Jolt account and an idea.